London College of Communication: Cutbacks and closures

 LCC had student protests and sit-ins in November 2009, as students expressed anger over proposed course closures and staff redundancies.
 About 100 students tried to occupy the office of Sandra Kemp, the head of the college at that time, in protest over the lack of supervision for dissertations.
 Students later occupied a lecture theatre and private security guards tried to remove protesting students.
 This failed when a member of academic staff questioned their right to touch the students and police were summoned who prevailed upon the protesters to leave the building.
 Several students faced disciplinary action, including suspension.

 The director of the university's course in public relations resigned over the proposed cutbacks, saying that there weren't enough staff.
 Much of the teaching was then supplied by sessional lecturers on short-term contracts.
 A member of the teaching staff said that sackings resulted in cancelled lectures and students left without dissertation supervisors.

 In 2011 an inquiry by the Quality Assurance Agency into restructuring at the LCC found standards were so badly affected by course closures that the marks of some students were raised to compensate.
 The report followed complaints by students relating to the restructuring, including claims that quality had been 'severely compromised' and that those studying were not informed of the plans before enrolment.
 The investigation was the first of its kind and is the QAA's revised “whistleblower” process for investigating concerns about academic standards and quality.
 The decision to investigate the complaints followed the closure of 16 courses and 26 full-time redundancies.

-The College faced several building closures during the COVID-19 pandemic, due to the government-mandated lockdowns, with students switching to online learning.
+The college faced several building closures during the COVID-19 pandemic, due to the government-mandated lockdowns, with students switching to online learning.
 The university reopened their buildings in line with governmental guidelines, with their public degree shows restarting in 2022.

 People

 Notable staff include Tom Eckersley, known as the master of poster as well as the founder of the UK’s very first undergraduate graphic design course, the London Underground tube map designer Harry Beck, design education innovator Ian Noble, editor and previous Special Projects and Cultural Director of Magnum Photos Brigitte Lardinois, and renowned photojournalist and author, Paul Lowe.

-High-profile students have included the Bartle Bogle Hegarty advertising agency co-founder Sir John Hegarty (who is also a current UAL ambassador), cartoonist and illustrator Ralph Steadman, Dazed magazine founders Rankin Waddell and Jefferson Hack (who founded the magazine in 1991 during their time at the College), magCulture founder Jeremy Leslie, and advertising executive and art collector Charles Saatchi.
+High-profile students have included the Bartle Bogle Hegarty advertising agency co-founder Sir John Hegarty (who is also a current UAL ambassador), cartoonist and illustrator Ralph Steadman, Dazed magazine founders Rankin Waddell and Jefferson Hack (who founded the magazine in 1991 during their time at the College), magCulture founder Jeremy Leslie, graphic designer Neville Brody, and advertising executive and art collector Charles Saatchi.